 Who We Are

-Free Geek Twin Cities is a community of technology enthusiasts dedicated to digital inclusion, reuse, and responsible recycling.
+Free Geek Twin Cities is dedicated to digital inclusion, reuse, and responsible recycling.
 We accomplish this by providing affordable electronics, offering education and experience, and repurposing technology.

 OUR MISSION